 Use an aerator on your kitchen faucet to save about four gallons of water a day.
 And if your toilet is older, consider switching to a newer model that can save about five gallons of water every time it flushes.
 You could also install a water saving showerhead and faucets in the bathroom.

 Concerned you have a water leak or otherwise wasting water?
 Give the team at Allied Reddi-Rooter a call or Contact us.
 We can inspect your home’s plumbing and make sure it’s working properly and efficiently!
 We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.
+You can follow us on Facebook, @Allied Reddi-Rooter for the latest tips or to ask us a question.

 For most homeowners, the water bill doesn’t fluctuate much, unlike the gas and electric bill sometimes does, especially when the weather changes.
 So, when you open the water bill and discover you owe way more than you have previously, it’s cause for concern.